 ➳ Tip: The best time to visit the Fisherman’s Bastion is at sunrise.
 Not only do you avoid the crowds but the lighting at sunrise is fantastic.

-It used to be the residence of the Hungarian Monarchy, the Buda Castle is one of the largest royal residence in Europe.
+The Buda Castle is an iconic landmark in Budapest and it used to be the residence of the Hungarian Monarchy, the Buda Castle is one of the largest royal residence in Europe.
 Covering nearly 2 square miles, we easily could spend a whole day exploring the castle grounds and the many museums and historic buildings insides.

 Visit the Hungarian National Gallery